bryce-hoehn/automated-jellyfin-guide/README.md

 1) The server runs entirely on your local network whereas Plex servers use a proprietary authentication system.
 2) In recent years Plex has increasingly incorporated annoying features such as their free built in streaming service.
 Some may find this useful, but personally I find it to be too much clutter.
-3) There is speculation that Plex may be [cracking down](https://cordcuttersnews.com/plex-is-cracking-down-on-pirated-content/) on pirated content.
+3) Plex has moved existing features behind [paywalls](https://www.pcworld.com/article/2642674/plexs-lifetime-subscription-plan-is-getting-a-massive-price-hike.html).
 4) Jellyfin is open source, and all of it's features are completely free.
 No need for a Plex pass.

 That said, Jellyfin lags behind Plex in a few features and especially in client support.
 If you decide to stick with Plex, most of this guide will still work, you'll just need to swap out Jellyfin, switch out Jellyseer and Jfa-Go for Plex equivilents, and update the connections to Sonnar/Radarr/etc.